vda-lab/vda-lab.github.io/exercises/rdbms.md

 Get the top-10 of brewerys based on the number of beers they produce.

-    select brewery, count(beer) from beers Group By brewery order by count(beer) DESC limit 10;
+    SELECT brewery, COUNT(beer) FROM beers GROUP BY brewery ORDER BY COUNT(beer) DESC LIMIT 10;

 Why is AB Inbev not in the top 10?
 List all beers that are brewed by a brewery that contains the word 'Inbev'.

-    select * from beers where brewery like "%Inbev%";
+    SELECT * FROM beers WHERE brewery LIKE "%Inbev%";

 Correct that in the database, giving all entries related to AB Inbev the same name.

-    update beers set brewery="AB Inbev" where brewery like "%Inbev%";
+    UPDATE beers SET brewery="AB Inbev" WHERE brewery LIKE "%Inbev%";

 Suddenly, probably as expected, AB Inbev ranks highest.